jeremenichelli/octosearch/README.md

 ### JavaScript

  - **jabiru** to handle JSONP calls by Jeremias Menichelli
- - **classing** to manage classes in Dom Elements by Jeremias Menichelli
+ - **classing** to manage classes in DOM Elements by Jeremias Menichelli
  - <s>**rivets**</s> **monster** for data binding by <s>Michael Richards</s> Jeremias Menichelli
  - **CSS3Pie** for pie chart building by Ali Bassam
  - **Bind** polyfill by MDN